ShawnEvans77/ShawnEvans77/README.md

 There are other random toy repositories here, like a Brainfudge intepreter I wrote in Python.
 The main stuff is in my pinned, but you will see some fascinating stuff in my repositories.

+Please note, no AI-generated code was used in any of the pinned repositories.

 <p align="center"> These are the technologies I use: </p>
 <p align="center">   <a href="https://skill-icons-builder.vercel.app/">      <img src="https://skillicons.dev/icons?i=java,py,cpp,c,docker,javascript,ts,react,html,css&center=true&perline=10" />    </a>  </p>